- Public Services

 - DPS Services

-Cross Connection Control Program
+- Cross Connection Control Program

-Protecting our Public Water System
+Protecting Our Public Water System

 One of the most serious public health threats to a drinking water supply system is something called a cross connection.

-What's a Cross Connection?
+What's A Cross Connection?

-A cross connection is an arrangement of piping that could allow undesirable water, sewage, or chemical solutions to enter your drinking (potable) water system as a result of backflow.
+A cross connection is an arrangement of piping that could allow undesirable water, sewage, or chemical solutions to enter your drinking (potable) water system as a result of back flow.
 Cross connections with potable piping systems have resulted in numerous cases of illness and even death.

-Cross Connection Control & the Law
+Cross Connection Control & The Law

 Cross Connection Control Program FAQs

 HydroCorp inspectors will NEVER enter or request to enter your home.
 Please do not let anyone into your home, if you are concerned please call Police non-emergency at (248) 246-3500.

-HydroCorp inspectors are looking at the outside water sources of your home, which include water spigots (sometimes referred to as a water hose bibb), and sprinkler or lawn irrigation systems.
+HydroCorp inspectors are looking at the outside water sources of your home, which include water spigots (also referred to as a water hose bibb) and sprinkler or lawn irrigation systems.
 Pools and hot tubs in most instances will be part of a hose system on your spigot, but if not, they will be inspected too.
 Inspectors are looking to ensure all of your outside water sources have properly working backflow prevention systems.